CarCabin

 Source-first reporting

 Every number a reader sees is sourced.
 Vehicle data comes from public datasets maintained by the National Highway Traffic Safety Administration (NHTSA) and the U.S. Environmental Protection Agency (EPA).
-The data source is shown beside the stat, and the underlying dataset is cited at the bottom of each article.
+Source citations are linked inline next to each claim, with descriptive link text on the dataset name.

 AI assistance